kach/nearley/README.md

 sure you read `test/profile.log` after tests run, and that nothing has died (parsing is tricky, and small changes can kill efficiency).

+If you're looking for something to do, here's a short list of things that would make me happy:

+- Optimize.
+There are still plenty of optimizations that an enterprising JS-savant could implement.
+In particular, I haven't focused much on optimizing the memory usage.
+- Implement Joop Leo's right-recursion algorithm.
+- Ports to other languages! `pearley` for Python and `cearley` for C would be awesome.

 Nearley is MIT licensed.

 A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for